 Tap “Send SMS I’m OK”.

-We are working to reduce the number of false alarms triggered by the Embrace, and marking them as false will help improve our algorithm in the long run.
+We are working to reduce the number of false alarms triggered by the Embrace, and reviewing them will help improve our algorithm in the long run.